radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-control-panels.md

 22. Click **Close** to close the certificate window.
 Restart your browser and then go to the Main Control Panel again on the HTTPS port.
 You should not see the certificate warning anymore.

+>[!note]
->**Note – In cluster deployments, when you access the Main Control Panel via HTTPS, it connects to the RadiantOne service on the HTTPS web service port (https://rliserver:8090).
-To avoid connection problems, your browser must trust the RadiantOne server certificate of each cluster node.**
+>In cluster deployments, when you access the Main Control Panel via HTTPS, it connects to the RadiantOne service on the HTTPS web service port (https://rliserver:8090).
+To avoid connection problems, your browser must trust the RadiantOne server certificate of each cluster node.

 ### OpenID Connect Token Authentication